Twins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins are 18-7 in games they were favored on the moneyline (winning 72% of those games).
+- The Twins have gone 18-8 in games they were listed as the moneyline favorite (winning 69.2% of those games).

-- Based on this matchup's moneyline, the Twins' implied win probability is 61.5%.
+- The Twins have a 63.6% chance to win this matchup based on the moneyline's implied probability.

-- Minnesota has played in 38 games with over/under set, and have combined with opponents to go over the total 14 times (14-20-4).
+- Minnesota has had an over/under set by bookmakers 39 times, and have combined with opponents to go over the total in 15 of those games (15-20-4).

-- The Twins have had a spread set for only one game this season, and they did not cover.
+- The Twins have had a run line set for only one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.